MikeBinetsky/python-challenge/Homework_instructions.md

   Greatest Decrease in Profits: Sep-2013 ($-2196167)
   ```

-* In addition, your final script should both print the analysis to the terminal and export a text file with the results.
+* [DONE] In addition, your final script should both print the analysis to the terminal and export a text file with the results.

 ## PyPoll